- Category: About

 Respect your partner and be aware of your own limits.
 If you feel you're being pushed too much let, your partner know.
 Don't suffer; nobody will have a problem taking the pace back down a notch.
 Pay attention to others around you, the biggest cause of injury in Aikido is people being thrown or landing on other students training beside them.

-The Belfast Aikikai Aikido is registered with IMAC which is the only recognised governing body in Ireland.
-IMAC ensure all the teachers have the relevant qualifications and the club is fully insured.
-Secondly, DAA instructors are all have a black belt awarded by the World Aikido Head Quarters in Tokyo (Aikikai hombu Dojo).
-Our students and teachers regularly travel not only to Japan but all over the world to train with top level instructors.
+The Belfast Aikikai Aikido is governed by the British Aikido Board via the Aikido Research Federation.
+The BAB ensure all the teachers have the relevant qualifications and the club is fully insured.
+Secondly, BAA instructors are all have a black belt awarded by the World Aikido Head Quarters in Tokyo (Aikikai Hombu Dojo).
+Our students and teachers regularly travel all over the world to train with top level instructors.

 No, but it would be advised to grade and focus your development on the basics.
 The Kyu grades are a foundation for advancing your technical knowledge of Aikido.
 Grading takes place twice a year once in the spring and once in autumn.
-You will be invited to grade by your instructor who will put your name forward, to the Grading Committee.
+You will be invited to grade by your instructor.

 Aikido follows the Japanese Kyu and Dan grading system.
 There are no coloured belts, just white and black.
 For the first few years of practice all students wear the same uniform with no visible markings of grade.
-There are 5 kyu rankings to begin with, starting at 5th kyu and working towards 1st kyu.
-After 1st kyu has been reached the students are entitled to wear the traditional long flowing trousers known as hakama.
+There are 6 kyu rankings to begin with, starting at 6th kyu and working towards 1st kyu.
+After 3rd kyu has been reached the students are entitled to wear the traditional long flowing trousers known as hakama.
 After 1st kyu the Dan grade system starts with 1st Dan and goes as high as 10th Dan.
 Once 1st Dan has been reached the student wears a black belt under the hakama.
-It takes about 5 years of regular practise to reach the level of 1st Dan.
+It takes at least 5 years of regular practise to reach the level of 1st Dan.

-Expecting to train in Aikido once a week after an introductory course will not be enough.
+Expecting to train in Aikido once a week after an introductory course is not recommended.
 To have a good understanding of Aikido requires a lot of concentration and body memory which needs to be learned and relearned over and over.
 The only way to progress is hard work and strong basics.
 Minimum amount of classes per week would be 2 and recommended classes are 3+ per week.
-Check the ‘Affiliated Dojos’ section of the site, if the times of classes don’t suit and you don’t want to alter your own schedule to fit Aikido into your weekly routine there’s not much point in coming for a introductory course.
 Introductory courses are designed to prepare you for regular training, you will not be an Aikido expert in 4-6 weeks.
 Aikido is like learning to play a musical instrument, if you don’t enjoy what you are doing and practise regularly you will not last beyond a few months.

-Aikido is a traditional Japanese self defence system that deals with aggression and violence through positive energetic training.
+Aikido is a traditional Japanese martial art that deals with aggression and violence by meeting it with compassion and harmonising with the energy of the aggressor.
 It applies effective martial techniques by using dynamic body movements which blend with an attack to control or neutralize it.
 As a non-competitive art students practise in a friendly open environment.
-As well as being an effective self defence aikido focuses on relaxing and freeing the body from stress and tension through natural movements.
+As well as being an effective self defence aikido focuses on relaxing and freeing the mind and body from stress and tension through natural movements.
 Regular practise will recharge the body, improve co-ordination, posture, self confidence, concentration and fitness levels.

 Aikido is not Tai-Chi, yoga, therapy group or dance.
 Watch the video clips on this website for a better idea of Aikido movement.
-If it appeals to you then consider coming along for an introductory course.
-But read on through the rest of the FAQ’s first!
+If it appeals to you, try our introductory course.
+See you on the mats!